x3haloed/hominem/docs/human_like_reward_lora_system_design.md

    - Writes to an append-only log (e.g., JSONL) for training consumption.

 2. **Online Batch Builder**
-   - Periodically samples recent interactions.
+   - Periodically samples recent interactions **plus replayed past interactions** from a replay buffer.
    - Constructs mini-batches with:
-     - SFT targets ("the model should reproduce or refine this response")
+     - SFT targets ("the model should reproduce or refine this response").
-     - Reward labels (from reward model and/or user feedback)
+     - Reward labels (reward vector, RewardIntensity, SafetyScore) from the reward model and/or user feedback.
-   - Balances old vs new data to avoid catastrophic forgetting.
+   - Applies **prioritized sampling**, e.g.:
+     - Higher probability for high-RewardIntensity events.
+     - Higher probability for strongly social/empathy-related contexts.
+     - Controlled mix of recent vs older samples to support long-horizon credit assignment.

 3. **Dual-Loss Trainer (LoRA Online Updater)**
    - For each batch, computes two losses on the **same examples**:
      - **SFT loss**: supervised objective to imitate/improve the chosen response.
      - **Reward loss**: objective derived from reward vectors (e.g., DPO-style or regression toward desired reward manifold values).
    - Combines them into a single update:
-     - `L_total = w_sft * L_sft + w_reward * L_reward`
+     - `L_total = w_sft * L_sft + RewardIntensity * w_reward * L_reward`,
+       where `RewardIntensity` may be per-example or per-batch, and may itself be a function of reward magnitude, model confidence, or explicit user emphasis.
+   - Applies **Safety Gate** logic per example or batch:
+     - If SafetyScore indicates unsafe or adversarial context, either:
+       - Skip update for that example, or
+       - Down-weight its contribution, or
+       - Apply inverse/regularizing updates as configured.
    - Applies gradients **only to LoRA parameters**.

 4. **Update Scheduler**